-One question which inevitably comes up in a discussion of this nature is what the origin of God is?
+One question which inevitably comes up in a discussion of this nature is what the origin of God is.
 If God created matter/energy and designed the systems that have propelled matter into its present arrangement, who or what accomplished that for God?
 Why is it any more reasonable to believe that God has always been than it is to say that matter has always been?
 As Carl Sagan has said, “If we say that God has always been, why not save a step and conclude that the universe has always been?”
-(Carl Sagan, Cosmos, [New York: Random House, Inc., 1980], p.
-257).
+(Cosmos, page 257).

-When asked “Who or what created God?” we are making the assumption that God was created.
-If God exists outside of time and space, and if he is the Creator of time and space, he obviously was not created!
+When asked, “Who or what created God?” we are making the assumption that there was a time when God did not exist.
+If God exists outside of space and time, and if he is the Creator of space and time, he obviously was not created!
 God began the beginning!
 This is why he says, “I am Alpha and Omega, the beginning and the end, the first and the last” (Revelation 22:13).

 God created time.
 The statement of Genesis, “In the beginning God created the heaven and the earth,” is making reference to the creation of time.
 The reason that things like heat death, the expansion of the universe, and the depletion of hydrogen do not apply to God is because he is outside of time.
 God has always been.
 He did things before time began (see 1 Corinthians 2:7).
 He not only began time; he will also end it.
 When time ends, all matter and all mankind will enter eternity — a timeless condition free of the negative things that time brings upon us now.